Simyan/GitGuide/Git-Guide.md

 ## Git Advanced Commands

 > 11. &emsp; `git rebase` <br>  &emsp;&emsp; Bring in changes to specified target from source.
 This copies the commits from the source and appends it to the target. <br> &emsp;&emsp; This allows you to keep a clean history of commits as they will be linear.
 > 11. &emsp; `git rebase -i` <br>  &emsp;&emsp; This allows you to similarly copy commits onto target from source but additionally it also lets you perform various actions <br> &emsp;&emsp; to the range of commits that are being copied.
-You can reorder the commits, squash them into one, edit commits or even omit them.
+You can reorder the commits, squash them into one, edit commits or even omit <br> &emsp;&emsp; them.
 > 11. &emsp; `git cherrypick <[commit ids]>` <br>  &emsp;&emsp; Let's you copy specified commits onto where the head is currently pointing.
 > 11. &emsp; `git reset` <br>  &emsp;&emsp; This allows you to rollback to your previous commits, you can specify how far back you want to go relative to the HEAD. <br> &emsp;&emsp;  Useful for rolling back file changes in staging area or commits in your local repository
 > 11. &emsp; `git revert` <br>  &emsp;&emsp; This will rollback your changes similarly except it will append it as a new commit. <br> &emsp;&emsp; Useful for rolling back changes that have already been pushed to remote.